Higher Education in Greece

 The academic year in Greece consists of two semesters, each usually 16 weeks long, including 13 weeks of classes and 3 weeks of exams.
 However, some schools use the quarter system.
 The academic year generally begins in September and concludes in June.

-Despite the current recession in Greece, there are some opportunities for post-graduate employment for international students, especially in the hospitality industries.
-Citizens from an EU nation, Iceland, Lichtenstein, Norway or Switzerland may work in Greece without a work permit; citizens from other countries must have a work permit.
+Despite the current recession in Greece, there are some opportunities for post-graduate employment for international students, especially in the hospitality industry.
+Citizens from an EU nation, Iceland, Lichtenstein, Norway, or Switzerland may work in Greece without a work permit; citizens from other countries must have a work permit.

 Students from EU member nations are eligible for free health care while studying in Greece.
 Other international students must obtain private health insurance; proof of this insurance is required to obtain a student visa.
 Private health insurance ranges from about €200 to €600 per year.